helidon-io/helidon/docs/mp/restclient/restclientmetrics.md

 Helidon registers the metrics associated with a REST client interface when that interface becomes known to Helidon as a REST client.

-The [MicroProfile REST Client spec][microprofile-rest-client-spec] describes how your application can inject a REST client interface or prepare it programmatically.
+The [MicroProfile REST Client spec][microprofile-res] describes how your application can inject a REST client interface or prepare it programmatically.
 Either action makes the REST client known to Helidon, at which time Helidon registers the metrics associated with that interface’s methods.
 As a result, depending on how your application works, REST client metrics might be registered well after your code initially starts up.

 ### Using REST Client Metrics in Standalone Clients vs. in Servers